Trolleymusic/Sticky/README.md

 	$(element).Sticky({ bottom : true, reference : $(container) });

-At the moment it has to be an element with a common ancestor, or an ancestor.
+At the moment the reference has to be an element with a common ancestor, or an ancestor.

 Usually the element will sit flush against the top of the window but you can specify a buffer: